Municipal Incorporation & Classification

 A new municipality continues to be part of a regional district, and is represented on the regional board by one or more members appointed by and from that municipality's council.

 Municipalities are classified as villages, towns, districts or cities, which is typically reflected in the municipal name.
-The distinction between the three classifications is based on population and area, and every municipality generally has the same powers and responsibilities.
+The distinction between the four classifications is based on population and area, and every municipality generally has the same powers and responsibilities.

 In certain circumstances, communities can also be incorporated under provisions that may afford them additional powers and responsibilities.
 These types of specialized municipality may have those circumstances reflected in the municipal name rather than the municipal classification.

 - A mountain resort municipality (such as Sun Peaks Mountain Resort Municipality) may be created where year-round facilities and resort accommodation are in place and permits greater control over form and character of development and the ability to levy development cost charges to subsidize resort employee housing.